 The “Paint-Pot Angel” at the Bristol City Museum and Art Gallery is a reminder of the hugely successful, organized-in-secret exhibition “Banksy Versus Bristol” held in 2009 (which was rated one of the top-3 tourist events that year).
 This statue challenges what we expect to see in museums and what value we put in art.

-Find these murals (and many more) on my Bristol Google Map!
+Find these murals (and many more) in my Bristol Street Art Google Map!